rust-bakery/nom/README.md

 named!(my_function, tag!("abcd")); // when you know the parser takes &[u8] as input, and returns &[u8] as output
 ```

-**IMPORTANT NOTE**: Rust's macros can be very sensitive to the syntax, so you may encounter an error compiling parsers like this:
+**IMPORTANT NOTE**: Rust's macros can be very sensitive to the syntax, so you may encounter an error compiling parsers like this one:

 ```rust
 named!(my_function<&[u8], Vec<&[u8]>>, many0!(tag!("abcd")));
 ```

+You will get the following error: "error: expected an item keyword".
 This happens because `>>` is seen as an operator, so the macro parser does not recognize what we want.
 There is a way to avoid it, by inserting a space:

 ```rust
 named!(my_function<&[u8], Vec<&[u8]> >, many0!(tag!("abcd")));